 high-quality publications in a computer science area.

-- Students are engaged in life-long learning, continuously seek professional
+- Students are engaged in life-long learning and continuously seek professional

 development, and promote technological advancement.